 - Chop or shred precooked bacon to desired size and sprinkle evenly over brownie batter.

-- Bake as directed on box or for 35 to 40 minutes if using my scratch version.
+- Bake for 35 to 40 minutes or as directed if using the boxed version.

 - Generously pour syrup over the brownies, cut and serve warm or at room temperature.
 ENJOY!